fbpx

 But cyber security isn’t just about technology.
 It’s about the risk, the people, the legalities, everything else in between and the overarching policies and processes that ensure everything ticks in the way that it should.

-Companies are increasingly realising that a strong cybersecurity strategy is essential in today’s business environment.
-So, if you like being at the forefront of new technologies, solving challenging problems and working collaboratively, it’s an exciting career choice.
+Companies are increasingly realizing that a strong cybersecurity strategy is essential in today’s business environment.
+If you like being at the forefront of new technologies, solving challenging problems, and working collaboratively, it’s an exciting career choice that can greatly benefit from career acceleration: the power of mentorship and sponsorship.

 Essentially, cybersecurity professionals work to protect the assets and value of a business.
 Just like a security guard at a store or museum, cybersecurity experts put in place safeguards and run practice drills to make sure hackers can’t walk away with a business’ money, products, intellectual property, HR data, or anything else that the business needs to operate successfully.